equivalent/equivalent.github.io/_posts/til/2024-01-16-inline-svg-in-ruby-on-rails.md

 </html>
 ```

+So how to render SVG images inline in Ruby on Rails?

 ### Solution 1 - gem

-So how to render SVG images inline in Ruby on Rails.
-Well the best choice
- is to use old but very relevant and well maintained gem [inline_svg](https://github.com/jamesmartin/inline_svg)
+ Best choice is to use old but very relevant and maintained gem [inline_svg](https://github.com/jamesmartin/inline_svg)

 ```erb
 <%= inline_svg_tag("my_svg_image", height: 50, class: "red-icon" ) %>